MichelleUfford/sql-scripts/README.md

   *  Displays potential unused indexes for the current database.
 Dropping these indexes may improve database performance.
 These statistics are reset each time the server is rebooted, so make sure to review the [sqlserver_start_time] value to ensure the  statistics are captured for a meaningful time period.

 ## misc
-* dba_parseString_udf.sql
-  * This function parses string input using a variable delimiter.
 * dba_viewPageData_sp.sql
   * Retrieves page data for the specified table/page.